yacovyit/hiking/docs/codelab.md

 ```

 The query could not be completed on the backend because it requires an index.
-Most Firestore queries involving multiple fields (in this case price and rating) require a custom index.
+Most Firestore queries involving multiple fields (in this case price and register) require a custom index.
 Clicking the link in the error message will open the Firebase console and automatically prompt you to create the correct index:

 ![Firestore-Android8](img/Firestore-Android8.png)